cocotb/cocotb/documentation/source/building.rst

     A comma-separated list of extra libraries that are dynamically loaded at runtime.
     A function from each of these libraries will be called as an entry point prior to elaboration, allowing these libraries to register system functions and callbacks.
-Note that HDL objects cannot be accessed at this time.
+Note that :term:`HDL` objects cannot be accessed at this time.
     The function name defaults to ``{library_name}_entry_point``, but a custom name can be specified using a ``:``, which follows an existing simulator convention.

     For example: